Stephan Werk, Werk Creative

 The Omaha-based chain has cited dwindling sales as the reason it’s calling it quits at 1750 Wewatta Street.
 Ghost Donkey ownership is split between two companies; the Denver location is owned by Flagship Restaurant Group, which also owns Blue Sushi Sake Grill just a few blocks away on 16th and Wazee.
 The company has extended employment opportunities at Blue Sushi to the Denver Ghost Donkey team.

-Samioglou, who has been with Ghost Donkey since opening day, will be one of the team members making the move to the sushi spot.
+Samioglou has been with Ghost Donkey since opening day.
 “They really are taking care of us,” she notes of the owners.
 “They told us two weeks in advance, which nowadays, you usually don’t even get that.”

-When Ghost Donkey opened in 2021, mezcal was still trying to break into the mainstream, though the city already had bars specializing in the agave spirit, including La Doña Mezcaleria at Broadway and East Louisiana Avenue, and Littleton’s Palenque Cocina y Agaveria.
-Just four years later, Denver is home to even more acclaimed mezcalerias such as Michelin Bib Gourmand eatery La Diabla and the Michelin-starred Mezcalaria Alma.
+When Ghost Donkey opened in 2021, mezcal was still trying to break into the mainstream, though the city already had bars specializing in the agave spirit, including La Doña Mezcaleria at 13 East Louisiana Avenue and Littleton’s Palenque Cocina y Agaveria.
+Four years later, Denver is home to even more acclaimed mezcalerias, including Michelin Bib Gourmand eatery La Diabla and the Michelin-starred Mezcalaria Alma.
 La Diabla owner Jose Avila just debuted another mezcal-centric spot, Malinche Audio Bar, on October 13.

 The increased competition may be a factor in Ghost Donkey’s drop in sales, which have plummeted from $10,000 a night to just over $800.
 Though management says that those experiencing homelessness in the area were rarely a problem inside, it was almost impossible to use the patio due to people camping and tagging the furniture out there.